 By the time the emigrants got to the Sweetwater, no one was really laughing or singing or maybe even talking much at all.
 They’d been on the trail two months or more.
 They’d probably had to bury a family member and then try to erase the gravesite.
 If they were in the Willie’s Handcart Company, they were starving and freezing and hanging on for dear life.
 So while there are descriptions of the Sweetwater as a good river, with drinkable water and plentiful forage, you do not hear about quilting and debate societies and children playing.
-You don’t really read abut the good times.
+You don’t really read about the good times in western Wyoming.

 We rode along for hours.
 It is the first and will be the only day on this entire trip when I was not passed by a car in either direction.
 Eventually, we came to the challenge: Rocky Ridge.
 Jan’s notes have this to say: